buffbot88/ASHATOS/WINDOWS11_CMS_SETUP.md

 **Solution**:
 1. Check what's using port 80: `netstat -ano | findstr :80`
 2. Stop the conflicting service (often IIS or Skype)
-3. Or use a different port with `RACORE_PORT` environment variable
+3. Or use a different port with `RACORE_PORT` environment variable(if you do this, you must somehow mirror incoming traffic to the RaOS port you specify)

 ### Issue: Can't Access Control Panel